Jesus instituted His Church to respond to our cry for answers to the three most important questions in life:

 WE WELCOME YOU HOME!

-In this day and age, there are often people who have been raised as Roman Catholics and through the years have become separated from the Church.
-Perhaps, there has been someone in your family or even yourself, who was raised Catholic, but no longer actively participates in a Parish
+We don’t need to look far today to find people who have been raised as Roman Catholics and through the years have become separated from the Church.
+Perhaps, there has been someone in your family or even yourself, who was raised Catholic, but no longer actively participates in a Parish.

 Church is Divine and Human